 Every part of your functioning should be supported by your EHR, or you’ll waste valuable time and energy doing manual tasks:

-For an otologist you must be able to view sleep tracking data on your software so you can easily incorporate the information in a diagnosis about snoring or other challenges.
+For an otologist, you must be able to view sleep tracking data on your software so you can easily incorporate the information in diagnosis about snoring or other challenges.

 As snoring and sleep apnea are common reasons for visiting an ENT, it doesn’t make sense that your software system won’t have features to monitor these conditions.

 This niche often relates to allergies and even here your EHR can help.
 It can map a patient’s journey by providing features to document: